Which Drug Charge Lawyer Is Best for You?

 Any drug offense can result in a punishment that could forever change your life.
 Your actions immediately after the arrest are crucial.
 Be sure you call our Tampa drug charge lawyer as soon as possible.
 If your loved one faces drug charges, we will explain in a free initial consultation how we can help them.

 IMPACTS ON YOUR FUTURE ARE MORE THAN FINES AND JAIL TIME

 It’s crucial to recognize that the potential consequences of a drug offense conviction extend far beyond the sentence that a court can impose.
 There are serious collateral consequences that could follow you long after your court-imposed penalty has been served.
-That’s why it’s imperative to enlist the services of our Tampa defense attorney for any drug charge, no matter how minor.
+That’s why it’s imperative to enlist the services of our Tampa criminal defense attorney for any criminal charge, no matter how minor.

 One of the most significant collateral consequences of a drug conviction is its impact on employment.
 Many employers conduct background checks on potential employees, and a criminal record, particularly one involving drugs, could severely limit job opportunities.
 Additionally, even if you already have a job, Florida’s at-will employment state allows employers to terminate employees for any legal reason, including a drug conviction.

 YOUR DRIVER’S LICENSE